 The flexibility of online classes can seem like a challenge for some.
 The lack of a physical classroom or set meeting time in some cases can concern some students.
 Just like any class, it’s up to you to get organized and keep yourself on track.
 Organizing your assignments and physical space can make a huge difference in your success.

-2) Know what resources are available to you
+2) Know what resources are available to you.

 You can likely find assistance with anything from time management to writing skills just by exploring your options on your school's website or by seeking advice from a professor, advisor, or fellow student.

-3) Be mindful of a workable schedule
+3) Be mindful of a workable schedule.

 Without a commitment to following your schedule, it may be easy to stay late at work one day and miss your appointment at the library for a learning module, or keep working on classwork when you’ve scheduled for a family game night.

-4) Connect with your professors and advisor early and often
+4) Connect with your professors and advisor early and often.

 As an online student, you may never meet with your advisor or professors face-to-face, but they'll be your primary resources and probably first points of contact.
 Make sure they know who you are!
 Take the time to introduce yourself.

-5) Test drive your tech
+5) Test drive your tech.

-6) Be mindful of your workspace
+6) Be mindful of your workspace.

 Find a space that says to you “this means it is class time.”
 Although you can technically curl up on the couch to do classwork, there's a good chance you'll be distracted by your family or the TV.
 Instead, look for a quiet corner of a table, an office, or even a library or coffee shop where you won’t be distracted.

-7) Lean on your classmates
+7) Lean on your classmates.

 Even if you don’t interface directly as part of your course requirements, setting up a virtual discussion group or study session to review material will not only be helpful, but could help you meet new friends.
 And you never know, your classmates may become resources for future job searches.

-8) Check in regularly with your family and employer
+8) Check in regularly with your family and employer.

 Your support system outside of your courses is crucial to your success.
-Be clear about how your classes are going, and seek feedback on and how your time management is working from their points of view.
+Be clear about how your classes are going, and seek feedback on how your time management is working from their points of view.
 Chances are, they’ll be excited to hear about your progress and want to help you find solutions to any challenges you may face.

-9) Set clear goals (even if you don’t share them)
+9) Set clear goals (even if you don’t share them).

 As you progress through your program, give some thought to what your immediate and long term goals might be, and then write them down.
-Revisit the goals every once in awhile to remind yourself of why are you taking classes in the first place.
+Revisit these goals every once in awhile to remind yourself of why you're taking classes in the first place.

-10) Make a plan for other responsibilities
+10) Make a plan for other responsibilities.

 This includes babysitting, eldercare, and even things like lawn care and housework.
 Your time will be more limited now that you’re taking classes.
 But if you have a solid plan in place, your distractions will be much fewer.